Lipovlan/cng-openssl-provider/README.md

-# Openssl provider for Cryptography API: Next Generation
+# Openssl provider using Cryptography API: Next Generation

 This repository serves as a version control for code for my bachelor thesis